Workplace violence prevention

 Workforce perception surveys

 It is commonly acknowledged that concerning behaviors are vastly underreported.
 Taking the time to survey your workforce anonymously gathers critical, oftentimes surprising, insight into their challenges and perceptions as well as incidents of which the organization may not be aware.
-At the same time, employee awareness of current security measures and overall workplace culture can be assessed.
+At the same time, employee awareness of current security measures, communication practices, and overall workplace culture can be assessed.

 Workplace violence prevention Program Development